GIfatahTH/states_rebuilder/README.md

       (BuildContext, String) → void dispose, // for code to be executed in the dispose of a StatefulWidget (BuildContext, String) → void didChangeDependencies, // for code to be executed in the didChangeDependencies of a StatefulWidget
       (BuildContext, String, StateBuilder) → void didUpdateWidget // for code to be executed in the didUpdateWidget of a StatefulWidget
+      (BuildContext, String) → void afterInitialBuild, // for code to be executed after the widget is inserted in the widget tree.
+      (BuildContext, String) → void afterRebuild, // for code to be executed after each rebuild of the widget.
     });
   ```
   `tag` is of type dynamic.
 It can be String (for small projects) or enum member (enums are preferred for big projects).When a list of dynamic tags is provided, states_rebuilder consider it as many tags and will rebuild this widget if any of theses tags are invoked by the `rebuildStates` method.